Event Handling and SocketContext Reference

 pub fn timeout(&self, timeout: Duration) -> ConfOperators<'_, A>Returns

-- A configuration operator with a custom timeout for acknowledgement.
+- A configuration operator with a custom timeout for the acknowledgement.

 When to use it

-- Setting a custom timeout when sending a message with an acknowledgement.
+- To set a timeout when sending a message with acknowledgement.

 Method join()